-Student drop-off is at the front of the school.
-Bus/Daycare drop-off is at the back of the school.
+Student drop-off is at the back of the school.
+Bus/Daycare drop-off is at the front of the school.

 School building opens at 7:10 a.m.
 Students may not arrive at school before 7:10 a.m., as there is no adult supervision until that time, and they will not be permitted to enter the building.
-Students arriving by bus/daycare will enter through the back doors.
-Students arriving by car between 7:10 a.m. - 7:40 a.m. are to enter through the door #10, located at the front of the school.
+Students arriving by bus/daycare will enter through glass doors closer to the gym.
+Students arriving by car between 7:10 a.m. - 7:40 a.m. are to enter through the door #7, closer to the music hall way.